 If you think wool isn’t comfortable, travel-friendly, or something you’d ever wear in summer, Unbound Merino is out to change your mind.

-I met, Dima, one of the founders of this small (10-person) Toronto-based company at a travel writing conference.
+I met, Dima, one of the founders of this 10-person, Toronto-based company at a travel media conference.
 If that seems like an odd place for a wool clothing company, I see your point.

-But Dima said they were there because they consider themselves a travel company.
+But Dima said they were there because they consider themselves a travel company at heart.
 Why?
 Because their clothes are made to be comfortable, stylish, long-lasting, non-wrinkly, and non-stinky.
 Which means you need less of them, whether you’re traveling or not.
 I’ve been testing a few pieces for a review (coming soon!) and so far, I agree.

 Buying fewer things, but higher quality is an important pillar of sustainability, and it’s what Unbound Merino advocates for.

-If you’re new to Unbound Merino, you can save 10% on you first order with the code TILTEDMAP .
+If you’re new to Unbound Merino, you can save 10% on your first order with the code TILTEDMAP .

 HiBAR is a sustainable start-up based in St. Paul, Minnesota that seems intent on taking the plastic out of your entire medicine cabinet.